 What will work look like in the post-COVID-19 era and which technologies will define it?
 One thing we know for sure is that we will be using new tools and those tools will evolve.
 Beyond that, as more businesses require digitization to stay afloat, these trends will help them build, create, and ...

 COVID-19 has brought out the best and the worst in people.
 While we’re finding new ways to do business during challenging times, working from home has posed new cybersecurity challenges.
 During April alone, Google blocked 18 million conspicuous emails aimed at the coronavirus.
-Although digital ...
+Although digital transformation is a welcome way to become more efficient and connected, it also ...

 Many small and medium-sized businesses (SMBs) are facing the same decisions they made as a start-up.
 But there’s no reason to start over and reinvent the wheel when you have the answers right in front of you.
-By assessing your digital data, you can make decisions that are vital to not only staying ...
+By assessing your digital data, you can make decisions that are vital to not only staying in business but thriving going forward.
+Start by accounting for the ...

 While it may be natural to assume that large businesses are prime targets for cybercriminals, that’s not the case.
 It’s actually small businesses they target most.
 Hackers know that small businesses assume they’re safe from cyberattacks and, therefore, put cybersecurity on the backburner.
 Additionally, they know many small businesses don’t prioritize hiring knowledgeable ...